-Given the right conditions, algae can turn into a real eyesore, to any masonry, brickwork and so on.
+Given the right conditions, algae plaguing can turn into a real eyesore, to any masonry, brickwork and so on.
 Being relatively persistent, removing algae away from your facade, is not always the easiest task to do.
 Buildings in the Midlands are not any safer from this annoyance as well.
 How does it form and for what reason?
 How do you return your facade to its former face?
 The question which we will answer for you in this article.

 How does algae form?

-There are a few factors that make the growth of algae on your facade possible.
+There are a few factors that make the growth of algae plaguing on your façade possible.
 Algae, regardless of its type, needs a lot of dampness and a good amount of light to thrive on your external walls.
 Places that are wet all year round, with nothing to dry them off are the perfect spots for algae to grow.

 This is one of the reasons you can find out which way is north more easily, thanks to moss or algae infested walls, as these are the parts of the buildings, which receive the lowest amount of sun for most of the year (in the northern hemisphere at least).
 With enough dampness and not too much direct light to heat up this side, algae has the perfect conditions to grow.
 When it comes to the temperature, as long as the temperatures are not freezing, your facade could also be in danger of algae infestation.